 Born in Atlanta, Georgia, and raised in Tulsa, Oklahoma, I’ve always aspired to be a writer.
-I knew that I wanted to get involved with music, because I have been studying classical music since I was eight years old.
-I also knew that I wanted to do something that incorporated writing into it.
-After searching for career options that mix the two, I found music journalism to be the best fit for me.
+I knew that I wanted to get involved with music because I have been studying classical music since the age of eight years old.
+I also knew that I wanted to do something that incorporated writing ever since I learned how to pick up a pencil.

-Facebook: Ashley Jones
+Facebook: Medley Jones

 Youtube: Medley Jones